 Say goodbye to dry and tasteless pork!
-This Citrus Dijon Pork Tenderloin is ultra succulent and tender thanks to the easy orange juice-based marinade.
+This Dijon Pork Tenderloin Marinade makes for ultra succulent and flavorful roast pork!

 Aside from the flavor and how delicate the meat is, I realized that -- contrary to my previous notions -- the meat is pretty well priced for how lean and healthy of a cut it is.

 Also, though the recipe calls for a marinade, it only takes 5 minutes to whip it up.
 Toss the pork in it before leaving for work in the morning and after a quick 30-35 minute bake in the evening, it's ready to go: producing the accomplishment of a holiday-worthy weeknight meal, making any weekday better.

 Here at Mae's Menu, we have a variety of readers: those who are more experienced in the kitchen and want to zip straight through to the recipe and those who want to learn more about the dish, potential substitutions, and more.